Buccolam

 Therapeutic indication

-Treatment of prolonged, acute, convulsive seizures in infants, toddlers, children and adolescents (from three months to less than 18 years).
+Treatment of prolonged, acute, convulsive seizures in infants from 3 months to adults.

-For infants between three and six months of age, treatment should be in a hospital setting where monitoring is possible and resuscitation equipment is available.
+For infants between 3-6 months of age treatment should be in a hospital setting where monitoring is possible and resuscitation equipment is available.
+See section 4.2.

 Authorisation details